What is EDS?

 What type do you have?

 I have Stage III- hEDS (Hypermobility EDS.)
 I started showing symptoms at 10, but wasn’t diagnosed.
-Two years ago, I started having severe joint subluxations and dislocations and was diagnosed.
-The joints/areas that I currently have tendon snapping, subluxations, or dislocations in the past two years (as of 1/15/18) are:
+In 2015, I started having severe joint subluxations and dislocations and was diagnosed.
+The joints/areas that I currently have tendon snapping, subluxations, or dislocations are:

 - Right Patella